Understanding Ghana’s Growth and Sustainability Levy Act of 2023 (ACT 1095)

 “You don’t pay taxes – they take taxes” – Chris Rock.

-The object of the Act is to raise revenue for the growth and fiscal sustainability of the economy and the Levy is payable in respect of profits before tax or production for the 2023 to 2025 years of tax assessment.
-It is worth noting that the levy is subject to review by the Finance Minister in 2025.
+The object of the Act is to generate critical revenue to support Ghana’s economic growth and ensure fiscal sustainability.
+The Levy is imposed on specified entities in respect of profits before tax or gross production, covering the 2023 to 2025 years of assessment.

 Share this case study